Child Custody Attorney in San Jose, CA

 Settling Custody Disputes Throughout Santa Clara County

-Who Can File For Custody in California?
+Who Can File for Custody in California?

 In California, several individuals may file for custody of a child, including:

-How is Child Custody Determined in California?
+How Is Child Custody Determined in California?

-• The child's age, health, and welfare
+• The child's age, health, and well-being

 • The stability of each parent's home environment